Tree Trimming Program

 CU’s Tree Contractor

 Cleveland Utilities only contracts with qualified tree companies who meet our guidelines and specifications.
-Our current tree contractor is ABC Professional Tree Services.
+Our current tree contractor is Wolf Tree, Inc.

 Notice: We will let you know when we are coming for scheduled trimming.
 At least two weeks in advance, CU will send a letter informing you that we will be pruning trees in your area.
 We will also install a door hanger just prior to the onset of the work that shows the required line clearances.